Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 His estimated birth year is from the age given in the Attakapas census of 1771, not 1777.
 The Attakapas censuses of 1766 & 1774 did not include ages.

 There is much mystery surrounding his whereabouts in the 10-year period, 1755 to 1765.
-If he was born in 1748, he would have been only 7 in 1755.
-How in the world did someone so young become separated from his parents even in the chaos of the deportation from Minas in the autumn of 1755?
-Who watched after him in the wilderness of present-day eastern New Brunswick during the terrible years that followed?
+If he was born in 1744, he would have been only 11 years old in 1755.
+How did someone so young become separated from his parents even in the chaos of the deportation from Minas in the autumn of 1755?
+His parents were exiled to VA & then to England, which is how they ended up in France.
+But who watched after son Jean-Baptiste in the wilderness of present-day eastern New Brunswick after the boy became separated from his parents?
 Why is he not on the list of Acadian prisoners at Halifax in Aug 1763 with other Acadian refugees?
 See Jehn, Acadian Exiles in the Colonies, 249-52.
 Was he being held somewhere else in Nova Scotia that year?
 His name does not appear on the lists of Acadians prisoners at Fort Cumberland or Fort Edward either.
 See Stanley LeBlanc PDFs.
 So where was he in 1763, when he would have been 15 years old?
-The notion that he was separated from his parents in 1755 & grew up with the Acadian resistance in eastern New Brunswick is an assumption based on the fact that he came to LA in Feb 1765 with the BROUSSARD dit Beausoliel party, which consisted of Acadians mostly from the prison compound at Halifax who had surrendered to the British in present-day eastern New Brunswick in the late 1750s & early 1760s.
+The notion that he was separated from his parents in 1755 & grew up with the Acadian resistance in eastern New Brunswick is an assumption based on the fact that he came to LA in Feb 1765 with the BROUSSARD dit Beausoleil party, which consisted of Acadians mostly from the prison compound at Halifax who had surrendered to the British in present-day eastern New Brunswick in the late 1750s & early 1760s.
 Yet his name cannot be linked with any of those prisons in Nova Scotia.
-Perhaps he was with his parents when they were exiled to Virginia in 1755, deported to England in 1756, & repatriated to France in 1763.
-After the French & Indian War ended in early 1763 & he reached France that spring with the Acadians from England, he would have had the time, if he had found the opportunity, to return to Nova Scotia by late 1764, when the BROUSSARD party left Halifax for St.-Domingue.
+Perhaps he was with his parents when they were exiled to VA in 1755, deported to England in 1756, & repatriated to France in 1763.
+After the war with Britain ended in early 1763 & he reached France that spring with the Acadians from England, he would have had the time, if he had found the opportunity, to return to Nova Scotia by late 1764, when the BROUSSARD party left Halifax for St.-Domingue.
 But what would have been his motivation to leave his parents in France when he was 15 or 16?
 We will have to wait for Stephen A. White's DGFA-2 to answer these questions.

 And then there is the question of who was his father.
 The brochure accompanying the Dafford Mural at the Acadian Memorial in St. Martinville, calls him Jean-Baptiste SEMER & claims that he was son of Joseph SEMER, who reached LA in 1785 aboard one of the 7 Ships from France; the mural, in fact, depicts Joseph, figure number 3, embracing Jean-Baptiste, figure number 2, "his son," soon after the latter's arrival at Attakapas after a separation of 30 years.
-Brasseaux, Founding of New Acadia, 60, mentions a letter from Jean-Baptiste SEMER in LA to his father that reached France in September 1766, but, ever the careful historian, Dr. Brasseaux does not give the name of Jean-Baptiste's father but calls him only "... one SEMER, an Acadian residing at Le Havre...."
+Brasseaux, Founding of New Acadia, 60, mentions a letter from Jean-Baptiste SEMER in LA to his father that reached France in Sep 1766, but, ever the careful historian, Dr. Brasseaux does not give the name of Jean-Baptiste's father but calls him only "... one SEMER, an Acadian residing at Le Havre...."
 No church record documenting births, baptisms, marriages, or deaths in the SEMERE family found in Hébert, Southwest LA Records, vols.
 1-A, 1-B, or 2-A, including baptismal records of Jean-Baptiste's many children & Jean-Baptiste's succession record in 1-B:653, links Jean-Baptiste with Joseph in any way, or mentions anyone else as Jean-Baptiste's father.
 So one wonders where the editors of Wall of Names found evidence that Joseph & Jean-Baptiste SEMERE were father & son.
 According to a recent article on Jean-Baptiste's remarkable letter to his father in France, Jean-Baptiste's father is identified as Germain SEMER, not Joseph.
 See Mouhot, ed., "Letter by Jean-Baptiste SEMER," p.
-220. In note 10, p.
-222, Mouhot cites French genealogist Gérard-Marc Braud for Germain's birth in 1720 at "Petcoudiac."
+220. On p.
+222n10, Mouhot cites French genealogist Gérard-Marc Braud for Germain's birth in 1720 at "Petcoudiac."
 According to the age given in the passenger list of L'Amitié in 1785, Joseph was born in c1725.
 Robichaux, Acadians in St.-Malo, 728, Family No. 859, says that Joseph was born in c1727 but gives no birthplace.
-Joseph & Germain were probably brothers, but this researcher has found no record verifying this relationship.
-Mouhot/Braud goes on to say that Germain died at Hôpital du Sanitat in Nantes, France, on 25 Oct 1776, so he & his son Jean-Baptiste never reunited.
+Joseph & Germain probably were brothers.
+Mouhot/Braud goes on to say that Germain died at Hôpital du Sanitat in Nantes, France, & was buried on 14 Dec 1782, so he & his son Jean-Baptiste never reunited.
 If Joseph was indeed the brother of Germain, Jean-Baptiste would have embraced his uncle, not his father, in 1785 when the older SEMER finally reached Attakapas.

 The date of Jean-Baptiste's death also is a mystery.
 This researcher has found no burial record for Jean-Baptiste SEMERE.
 His succession record, cited above, was filed at the St. Martinville courthouse in Nov 1809.
 But he was years in his grave by then.
 Several church records dated 1 Jan 1789, 6 Aug 1800, 6 Aug 1800, & 6 Aug 1800, in Hébert, D., Southwest LA Records, 1-A:735 (SM Ch.: v.5, #449), 1-A:157 (SM Ch.: v.5, #299), 1-A:742-43 (SM Ch.: v.5, #300), & 1-A:677-78 (SM Ch.: v.5, #301), refer to missions par arriba de Baillou Tech [on the upper Bayou Teche] at the Widow SEMER.
 In 1789, Jean-Baptiste's sister Françoise was a widow, so the earlier church record could have been referring to her.
 However, Françoise was no longer a widow in 1800, so it is likely that the Widow SEMER in these church records was Marie THIBODEAUX, wife of Jean-Baptiste SEMERE.
 But the mystery continues.
 Note the numbers of the St. Martinville church records cited above.
 The 1789 record is in v.5 & is numbered #449.
 The 1800 records are in the same volume but are numbered #299, #300, & #301.
 This is strange record keeping, to be sure.
 Is the 1789 record misdated, or numbered incorrectly?
 SM Ch: v.5, #449, is the marriage contract for Marie SUDRIC, who married surgeon Louis VEILLON of New Orleans at Attakapas, now St. Martinville, in early 1789.
 The actual marriage record, dated 2 Feb 1789, in Hébert, D., Southwest LA Records, 1-A:735, is cited as SM Ch.: v.4, #35, which makes more sense in light of the 1800 records.
 Evidently the marriage contract, which mentions Widow SEMER, was included in a later volume, so, judging by the consistency of the dates in the Marie SUDRIC/Louis VEILLON marriage records, 1789 is not a mistake.
 Thus, it could be possible that Jean-Baptiste SEMERE died before Jan 1789.
 But the mystery continues.
 A Jean-Baptiste SEMAIR witnessed the marriage of Victoire SEMAIR & Olivier GUIDRY at St. Martinville in Jun 1791, & the priest who recorded the marriage did not say that the bride's father was deceased at the time of the marriage.
 See Hébert, D., Southwest LA Records, 1-A:375, 707 (SM Ch.: v.4, #57).
 But the witness could have been Jean-Baptiste, fils, age 15, Victoire's brother, not her father, & the Attakapas priest, Father Bernard de DEVA, could have been having a busy day when he recorded the marriage in the parish register.
 Notice that Jean-Baptiste, père was not a witness to his sister Françoise's marriage to Carencro resident William NORRIS of PA in Aug 1796, but younger brother Grégoire was a witness at least to the marriage investigation.
 See Hébert, D., Southwest LA Records, 1-A:598-99, 705 (SM Ch.: Marriage Investigation: Folio D, #6 & 6A; NI Ch.: OA-#3; & NI Ch.: OA Folio #3), dated 12 & 23 Aug 1796.
 One would think that if Jean-Baptiste SEMERE, père were alive in Aug 1796, he would have been consulted on his younger sister's betrothal to a Presbyterian Anglo American.
 But all of this is probably an elaborate red herring.
 A church record in Hébert, D., Southwest LA Records, 1-B:332 (SM Ch.: Folio E, p.27), dated 8 Oct 1806, identities our elusive Widow SEMER as Augusta NEZAT, not Marie THIBODEAUX.
 So Jean-Baptiste SEMERE, père probably was very much alive in Jan 1789, certainly in Aug 1789, when he appeared on an Attakapas militia list, cited above (his son Jean-Baptiste, fils, would have been only 13 in Aug 1789, too young for the militia, even in that day, so Jean-Baptiste, père is the one on the militia list).
 For daughter Marie-Madeleine's marriage records, dated 31 Jan 1799 & 4 Feb 1799, listing him as deceased, see Hébert, D., Southwest LA Records, 1-A:156, 706 (SM Ch.: Folio B-1; SM Ch.: v.4, #169).
 So there is no question that he was dead by Jan 1799, a full decade before his succession was filed.
 He is called deceased also in the marriage record of daughter Marguerite, dated 3 Jun 1806.
 See Hébert, D., Southwest LA Records, 1-B:335, 653 (SM Ch.: v.5, #61).
 Augusta NEZAT does not appear in any other church record than the one cited above, so, again, this may be a case of sloppy record keeping.
 I will play it safe, then, & use a verifiable, logical date--daughter Marie-Madeleine's Jan/Feb 1799 wedding--for Jean-Baptiste SEMERE's demise.